- 04 Sep

 Economic Growth

 There is a close link between the use of invoice finance and fast growth.
-In our previous research we have found that whilst less than 1% of businesses generally use invoice funding, 52% of those growing at 20%+ each year use these services.
-This suggests that high business growth rates are closely linked to propensity to use invoice funding.
+In our previous research, we have found that whilst less than 1% of businesses generally use invoice funding, 52% of those growing at 20%+ each year use these services.
+This suggests that high business growth rates are closely linked to the propensity to use invoice funding.

 So in an environment of modest economic growth, one might continue to expect to see some growth in the demand for invoice finance services.